Prospective and Transfer Student Advising

 Whether you are a first year or a transfer student - transitioning into college or a new school can be stressful.
 If you would like to schedule an appointment or get in contact with an advisor please do so.

-Visit our Advising Page for extensive information about our majors, plans of study, and what it means to be Phase I/Phase II in a chemistry major.
+Visit our Advising Page for extensive information about our majors, plans of study, and what it means to be Pre-major/Major in a chemistry program.

 One helpful tool for keeping track of degree progress and planning for future quarters is DegreeWorks.
 If you want to learn more about how to use this program, feel free to reach out and schedule an appointment!